sayed197749/mofo/README.md

-Add https://youtu.be/ie3vLUDNYZo and other YT videos in Docs (#8551)
+Add HeatMap guide in real-world-projects + Code in Solutions Directory (#6796)